JuliaDiff/TaylorSeries.jl/docs/src/userguide.md

 This is one of the easiest ways to work with the package.

 The usual arithmetic operators (`+`, `-`, `*`, `/`, `^`, `==`) have been
 extended to work with the [`Taylor1`](@ref) type, including promotions that involve `Number`s.
-The operations return a valid Taylor expansion of maximum order.This is apparent in the last example below, where the answer is beyond the order of the expansion.
+The operations return a valid Taylor expansion of maximum order.
+This is apparent in the last example below, where the answer is beyond the order of the expansion.

 ```@repl userguide